-two great thanksgiving groups, and processions (ULT)
+two great thanksgiving groups, and processions (ULT) two large groups that would march (around the city...thanking (God (UST)

 Having two groups walk on top of the wall in opposite directions all around Jerusalem, while sacred musicians played music was a symbolic way of dedicating the rebuilt wall to God.
 If it would be helpful to your readers, you could also say that explicitly.
 (See: Symbolic Action)